The Best Humidifier for Medium & Large Rooms

 If you have any problems of your own, the Crane EE-6902 comes with a one-year warranty.
 The Boneco (AOS) 7147 comes with a three-year limited warranty, and the Vornado Ultra1 comes with a five-year limited warranty.

 The Boneco (AOS) 7147 is a top performer among room humidifiers.
 What pulled this model out of the No. 1 spot was the expensive replacement and cleaning parts and its shorter running time (12 hours vs. the Crane’s 19 hours).
-So if you don’t mind the extra expense and prefer a humidifier with dual nozzles that you can turn in different directions, then the Boneco (AOS) 7147 is a great alternative, especially if you want the three-year limited warranty.
-(The Crane has a one-year warranty.)
+So if you don’t mind the extra expense and prefer a humidifier with dual nozzles that you can turn in different directions, then the Boneco (AOS) 7147 is a great alternative, especially if you want the three-year limited warranty (The Crane has a one-year warranty.).
+[UPDATE 11/15/2016: The Crane is currently only available from third-party sellers on Amazon.
+If you prefer to buy direct, The Boneco would be our goo-to alternative.]

 The Vornado Ultra1 is the largest model out of the group, but its size didn’t mean it outperformed its smaller competitors.
 In the end, the tank was a hassle to fill, the machine lacked an auto shut-off function when empty, it had sticky buttons and display screen issues, it lacked directional nozzles, and it made a racket in the noise department.